 The answer is yes, but unless she can adequately address the reasons for the refusal, the outcome will still be the same.
-At Thai Visa Express we can submit a thoroughly prepared visitor visa application which permits the Department of Home Affairs to make a favorable decision to grant your Thai girlfriend a visitor visa.
+At Thai Visa Express we can submit a thoroughly prepared visitor visa application that permits the Department of Home Affairs to make a favorable decision to grant your Thai girlfriend a visitor visa.

 Do I need a Visa to visit Australia?